louisloio/TrueLayer_presspage/README.md

 <br><br>

 ### Contextuel illustration
 The illustration represent a book into a laptop, it enhance the context of digital magazine.
-When the user browse multiple TrueLayer's website, it creates a semiological language to quickly recognise where he is.
+When users browse multiple TrueLayer's products, it creates a semiological language to quickly recognise where they are.
 <br><br>
 <img src="https://user-images.githubusercontent.com/29161010/70810969-a8b96180-1dbc-11ea-8e97-9167695ca43a.png" width="300" alt="illustration top">
 <br><br>